analogdevicesinc/pmbus_dpsm/README.md

 ## Targets

 This code has be used on Rasp Pi and with a DLN-2.
-Some Rasp Pi versons require enabling of the REPEATED START via linux commands.
+Some Raspberry Pi versons require enabling of the REPEATED START via linux commands.
 If REPEATED START does not work, search the internet for help.
 The DLN-2 was mainly used for debugging code on a laptop and is not recommended for production use.

+### Raspberry Pi 4

+Follow these steps:

+* Use the default OS that comes with the board
+* Enable I2C with raspi-config Tool
+* sudo apt-get install i2c-tools
+* sudo apt-get install libi2c-dev
+* Clone the code
+* cd pmbus_dpsm
+* ./configure
+* ./make
+* Connect a DC1962 or another demo board to the I2C lines
+* src/LT_PMBusApp -i

+This will run the application in interactive mode with a menu.

 ## Make